zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 * GET /todos/todoid/{todoid} - return the todo based off of the todo id

 * GET /todos/users - return a listing of the todos with its assigned user's name
-* GET /todos/active - return a listing of the todos not yet completed.
+* GET /todos/active - return a listing of the todos not yet completed. // adding this is now a stretch goal

 * POST /users - adds a user
 * POST /todos - adds a todo